saltyrtc/saltyrtc-meta/Protocol.md

-SaltyRTC is a protocol for WebRTC and ORTC which uses end-to-end encryption techniques based on the Networking and Cryptography library (NaCl) to set up a secure peer-to-peer connection.
+SaltyRTC is a protocol for WebRTC and ORTC which uses end-to-end encryption techniques based on the Networking and Cryptography library (NaCl) and the WebSocket protocol to set up a secure peer-to-peer connection.
 The protocol has been designed in a way that no third party needs to be trusted.
 Furthermore, it offers another security layer for WebRTC and ORTC Data Channels.

 This document describes the protocol for both client (a peer wanting to set up a WebRTC or ORTC connection) and server (relays signalling